-Alexandria Soccer Association is a 501(c)(3) non-profit organization, established in 1970 in Alexandria, Virginia.
+Alexandria Soccer Association (ASA) is a 501(c)(3) non-profit organization, established in 1970 in Alexandria, Virginia.
 ASA offers soccer programs for citizens of all abilities and ages in the city limits of Alexandria, though our programming is open to ALL city residents and non-residents.
 ASA programs are intended to develop good character, mental and physical fitness, and interpersonal skills through soccer activities.
 Sportsmanship, social skills, and self-esteem are developed by player participation and regular interaction with volunteer and professional coaches.

 Vision: Be the gold standard for community based soccer clubs -- creating a lifelong love of soccer and impacting the community beyond the sport.

 Mission: The mission of Alexandria Soccer Association is to provide high quality instructional soccer and futsal programs that develop and motivate citizens, build character, and make a positive impact on Alexandria and the surrounding communities.

 Fast Facts About Alexandria Soccer Association (ASA)

 Approximate number of players: 5,000

 |Thomas Park||Executive Director|

 |Chris Arnold||Deputy Director | Futsal League & Tots Director|

 |Will Hanna||Futsal ID Director | Facility Coordinator|

 |Grigor Boychev||Junior Academy Director|